There is a big difference between a warm outlet and a hot outlet. Do you know if there is cause for concern in your home?

 For safety’s sake, use our guide to discover why an electrical outlet feels hot, identify when it poses a potential hazard and learn how to remedy any problems.

 Frankly, there’s no better time than the present; with more people working from home and attending school online, we’re all placing greater demands on our electrical systems.
 The last thing you want is to experience an electrical emergency!

 Should Outlets Be Hot?

 No!
 Electrical outlets should never be hot.
-This is a warning sign of an electrical problem.
+This is a warning sign of an electrical system problem.
 So, if you’ve found your electrical outlet is hot to the touch, please contact us immediately.
 We’ll send a licensed electrician to repair your outlets and circuits, perform a safety check and fix the problem for you.

 On the other hand, you probably don’t need to sound the alarm if you have a warm electrical outlet, but it’s still worth looking into.

-What Causes A Hot Outlet
+What Causes A Hot Electrical Outlet

 Why is your outlet hot?
 Identifying the source of the heat can be tricky, but we’ve typically found it’s attributed to one of the following culprits.